ryanmcdermott/3rs-of-software-architecture/README.md

 This improved code
 * Code is consistently formatted using the automatic formatter Prettier
 * Names are much more descriptive and it's easy to see we are looking at the beginnings of an Inventory application
 * Data structures are properly organized, in this case the Inventory is keyed by ID.
 Bad readability can mean bad performance.
-If we had wanted to get an item from our inventory in our bad code example we would have had an O(n) lookup time but with Inventory keyed by ID we get an O(1) lookup, which is MUCH faster for large inventories.
+If we had wanted to get an item from our inventory in our bad code example we would have had an O(n) lookup time but with Inventory keyed by ID we get an O(1) lookup, which is MUCH faster.
 * Comments are no longer needed because good naming serves to clarify the meaning of the code.
 Comments are needed when business logic is complex, despite all simplifications that can be made.
 Comments are also needed when documenting functions/modules.

 ## 2. Reusability